 Conditions

-The installation must be made of durable materials with a minimum lifespan of 5 years.
+The installation must be created from resistant materials to ensure a minimum lifespan of 5 years.
 By the end of the residency, the work must be completed, installed at the designated location, and the lighting solutions tested.
-The project must be approved by the Narva City Government’s Architecture and Urban Planning Department, and a construction notice may be required before installation.
+The installation-sculpture project must be coordinated with the Narva City Government’s Department of Architecture and Urban Planning, and, if necessary, a building permit must be submitted before the installation is placed.

 The installation must be equally attractive during both day and night.
 It should function with and without lighting solutions.
 Electricity is available via the street lighting system (meaning electricity is available during dark hours), but artists may also use small solar-powered solutions for additional effects.